Changes To Canadian Natural Health Products Labelling Requirements - Healthcare - Canada

 The Amending Regulations will improve labelling requirements for NHPs through enhanced obligations on both content to be included on the labels and format of presentation.

-(1) Labelling of allergens, gluten, added sulphites, and aspartame.
-Where food allergens (including nuts, seeds, milk, shellfish etc.) or gluten (including barley, oats, wheat etc.) are included in any amount in an NHP, or the amount of added sulphites exceeds a specific amount, then the sources of these ingredients must now be included on the label under the "Warning" header of the Product Facts Table (PFT) (See details regarding PFTs below)1 .
-For example, if casein is an ingredient in the product, then under the 'Warning' section the word 'milk' would appear beside allergens as that is the source of the allergen.
+(1) Labelling of allergens, gluten, added sulphites and aspartame.
+Where food allergens (including nuts, seeds, milk, shellfish etc.) or gluten (including barley, oats, wheat etc.) are included in any amount in a NHP, or the amount of added sulphites exceeds a specific amount, then the sources of these ingredients must now be included on the label under the "Warning" header of the Product Facts Table ("PFT") (See details regarding PFTs below).1 For example, if casein is an ingredient in the product, then under the "Warning" section the word "milk" would appear beside allergens as that is the source of the allergen.
 Additionally, if the product contains aspartame, then this should be disclosed on the label as well.2 This new requirement is more aligned with what we already see required for labelling of Canadian food products.

 (2) Clear and prominently displayed label text.
 The text on the label of the NHP must be clearly displayed and accessible for the customers when they buy it and when they use it, on the inner and outer labels.
 The new requirements specify the type of font (sans serif), the position and style of the headings, the spacing of the words, the contrast between font and background (font must be dark and the background must be light with minimal transparency), and the size of the font (no smaller than between 5.5 and 6 points).5